-You can click on the ‘Account Info’ tab on any company profile to view information about your company’s account and how they’re using your product.
+On the left side of any company profile you can view information about the company’s account and how they’re using your product.
 You’ll be able to see things like what plan they’re on, their monthly spend, how many people in the company are using your product, when they were ‘Last Seen’ and more.
 If you have sent any custom company attributes to Intercom you’ll see this data here too.

 What role does a user hold in a company?